dward2/BME547/Resources/PyCharm/NewProject.md

 feature branch on GitHub should be created with the same name as your local branch.
-* In GitHub, open a Pull Request to merge the newly pushed branch into the `master` branch and confirm the merge once all Travis Tests have passed.
+* In GitHub, open a Pull Request to merge the newly pushed branch into the `master` branch and confirm the merge once all automated tests have passed.
 * Back in PyCharm, checkout the `master` branch by selecting "VCS/Git/Branches..." from the menu bar, and then select `master` from the pop-up list and "Checkout" from the sublist that opens.
 Verify that `master`